A universal variational framework for parabolic equations and systems: Introduction

 When the coefficients are regular, several methods are possible to construct the fundamental solution and the most efficient one is via a parametrix, using the so-called freezing point technique, which reduces the situation to space-independent coefficients for which fundamental solutions are explicit kernels $\Gamma(t,x, s,y)$ with exponential decay in $(|x-y|^{2m}/|t-s|)^{1/(2m-1)}$, where $2m$ is the order of the elliptic operator~\cite{Fr}.
 When $m=1$, this is the Gaussian decay.

 When coefficients become irregular (measurable, unbounded), one goes through the theory of weak solutions that was developed in the 1950's-60's, culminating in the treatise by Lady{\v{z}}enskaja, Solonnikov and Ural'ceva \cite{LSU}.
-In parallel, when the coefficients are real-valued, Aronson constructed generalized fundamental solutions, using Riesz representation theorems as a consequence of well-posedness of Cauchy problems that generate bounded solutions.
+In parallel, when the coefficients are real-valued and the elliptic operator has order two, Aronson constructed generalized fundamental solutions, using Riesz representation theorems as a consequence of well-posedness of Cauchy problems that generate bounded solutions.
 He also proved Gaussian upper and lower bounds \cite{Ar67, Ar68}.
 This supposedly closed the topic but here we shall reveal some new phenomena.

 Our starting point is the {guiding principle that many results on elliptic problems} have counterparts in parabolic world, taking into account evolution with respect to time.
 However, elliptic problems are tackled using a coercive variational formulation, while parabolic problems are attacked via the Cauchy problem as mentioned above.
 The presence of the first order time derivative seems to forbid any possibility of coercivity as in the elliptic case.